Counterexamples to Fujita's conjecture on surfaces in positive characteristic: Abstract

 \section{Abstract}

-We present counterexamples to Fujita's conjecture in positive characteristics.
-Precisely, we show that over any algebraically closed field $k$ of characteristic $p>0$ and for any positive integer $m$, there exists a smooth projective surface $S$ with an ample Cartier divisor $A$ such that the adjoint linear system $|K_S+mA|$ is not free of base point.
-Our surface $S$ is a certain kind of generalization of Raynaud surfaces.
+We present counterexamples to Fujita's conjecture in positive characteristic.
+More precisely, given any algebraically closed field $\sk$ of characteristic $p>0$ and any positive integer $m$, we show there exists a smooth projective surface $S$ over $\sk$ admitting an ample Cartier divisor $A$ such that the adjoint linear system $|K_S+mA|$ is not free of base points.